Types of Psoriasis

 Plaque Psoriasis (psoriasis vulgaris)

-Learn more about treating specific forms of psoriasis »
+Learn about plaque psoriasis »